2zqa/generate-update-manifest/README.md

 [![Continuous Integration](https://github.com/2zqa/generate-update-manifest/actions/workflows/ci.yml/badge.svg)](https://github.com/2zqa/generate-update-manifest/actions/workflows/ci.yml)
 ![Code Coverage](./badges/coverage.svg)

 This action generates an update manifest file for self distributed Firefox addons.
 Recommended to be used with GitHub Pages or any other static file hoster.

 ## Inputs

 ### `addon-id`

-**Required** The id of the addon.
-Can be found under the technical details in the extension overview on https://addons.mozilla.org/.
-For example: `{f05c7275-f183-4f0a-87ed-e3e61fc9ae0a}`
+**Required** The ID of the addon.
+Can be found under the technical details in the extension overview on [addons.mozilla.org](https://addons.mozilla.org/).
+For
+example: `{f05c7275-f183-4f0a-87ed-e3e61fc9ae0a}`

 ### `github-token`